 I always welcomed the next challenge never doubting my ability to do a good job and always approaching a new challenge with a sense of wonder.
 That doesn’t mean I did not have any worries.
 There were many sleepness nights during my HOA time.
 I would always wake early when I was taking someone new in our skiff out into the Atlantic.
 It was a big responsibility.

 I recently got a new heart valve by way of a TAVR procedure.
 While I was afraid, I never waivered.
-I am still facing some medical issues but I face them with a sense of wonder that something so complex can be done without cutting me open.
+I am still working through a few medical issues but I face them with a sense of wonder that something so complex can be done without cutting me open.

-I have been surprised by people all my life from the British doctor and his wife who became great friends to some of the very interesting people that I met Harvard.
+I have been surprised by people all my life from the British doctor and his wife who became great friends to some of the very interesting people that I met Harvard who are still close friends.
+As Holden Caulfield from Catcher in the Rye might appreciate, I have met a few phonies along the way who pretend to be good people but care only for themselves in the end.
+I am happy that I have only run into a handful.